sizemore0125/skeletonkey/README.md

   activation: relu
 ```

-3. When you run your project, `skeletonkey` will merge the default configuration files with the main configuration file, making the values from the default configuration files available in the `args` Namespace object:
+3. When you run your project, `skeletonkey` will merge the default configuration files with the main configuration file, making the values from the default configuration files available in the `args` Key object:

 ```python
 print("Learning rate: ", args.learning_rate)